Aim: To help educators familiarize themselves with the features of the Bibliodos project and to use them in their own projects.

 When it comes to the text in itself, there are a few things to take into account.
 All of the literary works used in this project were available under the Creative Common License.
 This license allows for the reproduction of content freely available in the public domain.
 The public domain varies between countries, but in general, a public domain book is a book with no copyright, whose author died at least 70 years prior to its contemporary use.
 You can find thousands of literary pieces available in the public domain.
 Some online archives such as Gutenberg, Feedbooks or Librivox offer you a large variety of European and international classics!

 Once you have selected your story to adapt, the next step is therefore to analyze the story and create a storyboard of the book.
 This will allow you to break down the narrative to focus on the key elements.
-Depending on the level of your learners, you can use tools such as text inspector or English vocabulary profile to decide if the words or sentences you wish to use are at an appropriate level of difficulty for your audience (see practical sheet: English as a second language).
+Depending on the level of your learners, you can use tools such as text inspector or English vocabulary profile to decide if the words or sentences you wish to use are at an appropriate level of difficulty for your audience.

 Then, once the text is ready to be uploaded on the platform, thinking about the layout and structure comes into place.
 For this specific project, we picked the font Luciole.
 It is freely available and was designed explicitly for visually impaired people.
 Other resources such as Open Dyslexic are good tools to keep in mind when practicing reading skills with various audience and backgrounds.